aaronhurt/zfs-replicate/README.md

 # zfs-replicate

-A Bash script to automate ZFS Replication.
+A POSIX shell script to automate ZFS Replication.

 ## Features

+- The script follows strict POSIX standards and should be usable on any host with a POSIX compliant shell.
 - Source pools and datasets are always authoritative, the script will always defer to the source.
 - Supports push and pull replication with local and remote datasets.
 - Supports multiple pool/dataset pairs to replicate.